nguyen8amk1/My_Own_Philosophy_of_Everything/concepts/network_administration.md

     The solution don't have to work, it just have to be LOGICAL I need a generate function for this :))
     I NEED A GRAPH

+## TODO:
+    have all the routing commands: static, dynamic, rip ospf, ... @Current

+    fill out all the requirements of the trac nghiem